-If insurance definitions make you a little anxious, learning the basics is a must.
-Let’s start with two home insurance terms that can have the biggest impact on the type of coverage your homeowners policy provides: broad form and comprehensive.
+If insurance definitions make you a little nervous, learning the basics is a must.
+Let’s start with two home insurance terms that can have the biggest impact on the type of coverage your homeowner’s policy provides: broad form and comprehensive.

 One regular pepperoni pizza, please!

-Broad form home insurance is like ordering a regular pepperoni pizza.
-You know what you’re paying for – just one topping, with cheese and sauce.
-Broad coverage is a good, basic policy that covers loss or damage due to a set list of causes.
+Broad form home insurance is like ordering a regular pepperoni pizza — you know exactly what you’re paying for.
+Broad form coverage is a good, basic policy that covers loss or damage due to a set list of causes (also known as perils).

-But if you’re concerned that the list is missing items, just like pizza toppings, you can add your own.
+But if you’re concerned that the list is missing items you want, you can add more at an extra cost, just like with pizza toppings.
 In insurance, these added toppings can have a bunch of different names — endorsements, floaters, and riders.
-Whatever they’re called, they all mean the same thing: you’re telling the insurance company to add specific coverage to your homeowners’ policy (and then pay a higher premium to cover the addition).
-The key to this set up is that the onus is on you, the policyholder, to make this request.
+Whatever they’re called, they all mean the same thing: you’re asking the insurance company to add specific coverage to your home insurance policy.
+Much like when you’re ordering a pizza, the onus is on you, the policyholder (or pizza eater), to make this request.

-The list of causes for damage is pretty standard across the industry (but do check with your broker and read your policy to clarify yours).
-Under a broad form policy, if the damage to your home is caused by something other than these 15 things, the damage will not be covered by insurance.
-Also, you need to check your policy for the definition of those 15 causes of loss because the insurance company can limit or exclude how the insurance applies.
-A standard list might include:
+The list of perils covered under a broad form policy is pretty standard across the industry, but be sure to review your own policy to find out which specific coverages it includes.
+With broad form coverage, if damage to your home is caused by a peril that’s not listed in your policy, the damage may not be covered.
+You’ll also need to check your policy for the definition of each peril that’s covered, because the insurance company can limit how coverage applies.
+A standard list of perils covered by a broad form policy might include:

 - Fire or lightning